Fellowships, Professorships and Chairs

 Christopher Sun

 Professor Sun's research interests lie at the intersection of optimization, artificial intelligence, public health, and health equity.
-As chairholder, he aims to improve the efficiency of Canada’s health-care systems, reduce inequity, and overcome public mistrust.
-He and his research team plan to achieve these objectives by overcoming the barriers to developing and implementing new AI-based solutions and following the principles of knowledge translation.
+As chairholder, he aims to improve the efficiency of Canada’s health-care systems, reduce inequity, and overcome public mistrust via data analytics.
+He and his research team plan to achieve these objectives by developing new AI-based solutions and overcoming the barriers to their implementation.
 Ultimately, their work could inform much-needed transformations of health-care systems in Canada.

 Canada Research Chair in Social and Inclusive Entrepreneurship